 Figure B: Drawer Construction

-You can download and enlarge Figure B in "Additional Information" below.
-You'll find the part dimensions in the Cutting List in "Additional Information."
+You can download and enlarge Figure B using the button above.
+You’ll find the part dimensions in the Cutting List there as well.

 Step 4: Install the folding top

 Now that the garage countertop portion is built, you can add the folding top.
 Flip the bench upside down and push the folding top tightly up to it.
 Use 3/4-in. screws to connect the hinge to the bench top so they don’t poke all the way through.